 MINI Countryman Cooper S E All4 interior & comfort

-We like the well built interior of the regular Countryman and it’s the same story with this hybrid version.
-It has the same excellent quality and characterful round central infotainment display.
+We like the well-built interior of the regular Countryman and it’s the same story with this hybrid version.
+It has the same decent perceived quality and characterful round central infotainment display.

 MINI Countryman S E All4 dashboard

 Anyone who’s driven a modern MINI will immediately recognise the massive, round central dial that features right across its range.
 It’s surrounded by an LED light ring that responds to how the car is driven and houses a 6.5-inch colour screen that displays radio and music settings and journey information.

 Unlike MINIs of old, the speedometer is mounted directly in front of you, flanked by a slim rev counter.
 The fuel gauge takes the form of an LED strip to the right of the dashboard and warning lights shine on the speedometer if a fault arises.
 Generally, the instruments are clear and easily understood, although some of the minor controls – those on the steering wheel, for example – may take a while to get used to.

 You can choose from three different style grades for the Countryman PHEV – Classic, Sport or Exclusive – but the equipment grade is essentially the same as the Cooper S, which is the highest specification in the range.
 So it comes with plenty of goodies, from all the chrome detailing dotted around the body to its 17-inch alloy wheels, the engine scoop on the bonnet and all the luxuries inside.

 That includes air-conditioning, sat nav, Bluetooth and DAB radio, but there’s also a lot of stuff that you might assume is standard that actually costs extra, including climate control so that you can set a specific temperature on the air-con, and the sliding rear seats and central armrest in the back.
 It's actually not difficult to see the MINI's price creeping up towards £40,000, and of you tip over that price then it also costs you more in road tax.